acquitelol/elle/README.md

 # ₊˚ Elle ♡︎

-### An experimental, functional language built in Rust using QBE as its backend
+### A procedural programming language built in Rust and QBE

 ‎ ‎ ╱|、
 <br />